govuk-one-login/ipv-core-back/README.md

 | lib & libs | Shared sources used by each of the Lambdas |
 | openAPI | Open API Definition used by the Internal and External API Gateway |

-## Environment variables

-* BEARER_TOKEN_TTL - The bearer token time to live in seconds.
-If not set this defaulted to a value in `ConfigurationService`

 ### DynamoDB table name variables:
 Each environment has a specific table name prefix e.g. `dev-{dynamo-table-name}`